Categories: EV News

 Longer battery size boosts EV range, and rapid charging infrastructure shortens charging times, but what impact do these factors have on the third worry of EV battery life?

 With time and use, all batteries deteriorate.
 Most EVs come with an 8-year or 1,50,000-kilometer warranty, whichever comes first.
-If an EV battery no longer retains 80% of its useable capacity and has a self-discharge rate of more than 5% over a 24-hour period, it is deemed to be at the end of its life.
+If an EV battery no longer retains 80% of its useable capacity and has a self-discharge rate of more than 5% over 24 hours, it is deemed to be at the end of its life.

 Charging and discharging patterns such as continually consuming the entire capacity of a battery or repetitive quick charging can cause accelerated battery degradation.